The planar edge-coloring theorem of Vizing in $O(n\log n)$ time: Linear lower bound for the number of reducible edges

-A vertex of $G$ that is an endpoint of a reducible edge is called \emph{reducible}.
-A vertex that is not reducible is called \emph{non-reducible}.
+A vertex of $G$ that is an endpoint of a reducible edge is called \emph{reducible}; other vertices are \emph{non-reducible}.
 Let $R, N \subseteq V$ be the sets of all reducible and non-reducible vertices of $G$, respectively.
 The number of reducible edges in $G$ is at least $\tfrac{|R|}{2}$.
 If at least $\tfrac{1}{73}$ of the vertices of degree 8 in $G$ are reducible, then $|R| \geq \tfrac{n}{730}$ and $G$ contains at least $\tfrac{n}{1460}$ reducible edges.
 Therefore, we can assume that there are at least $\tfrac{72n}{730}$ non-reducible vertices of degree 8 in $G$.

 We use the discharging method (see e.g.~\cite{CRANSTON2017766}).
-Fix any planar embedding of $G$ and let $F$ be the set of faces of graph $G$.
+Fix any embedding of $G$ into a surface of genus $g$ and let $F$ be the set of faces of graph $G$.
 Each vertex $v \in V$ receives an initial \emph{charge} $ch(v) = d(v) - 4$ and each face $f \in F$ receives a charge $ch(f) = |f| - 4$ where $|f|$ is the length of the shortest closed walk induced by all edges incident to $f$.
-Using Euler’s formula, we can easily bound the total initial charge on $G$:
+Using Euler’s Formula, we can easily bound the total initial charge on $G$: